-Today, ignoring your online reputation is not optional!
+Today, managing your online reputation is NOT optional!

 Because employers and recruiters are relentlessly searching the Internet in general and social media in particular:

-If you aren't paying attention, your job search and career can be negatively impacted:
+If you are not paying attention, your job search and career can be negatively impacted.

 Fortunately, you have many options today to create and to manage your reputation.
-Unfortunately, if you aren't careful, you can hurt your standing as easily as you can help it.
+Unfortunately, if you are not careful, you can hurt your standing as easily as you can help it.
 So, take care in what you do online.

 An effective online presence requires both a very good offense as well as a defense.

 The key to a good offense today is being appropriately visible in Google search results.
-If you aren't easily found there, you are "invisible."
+Today, this usually means:

-Choose the "cleanest" version of your name for your professional persona, and then use that name consistently for your professional visibility, your professional social media profiles, your resume, your business cards, etc.
+Choose the "cleanest" version of your name for your professional persona, and then use that name consistently for your professional social media profiles, your resumes and job applications, your business cards, your meeting name tags, etc.

 If you must rant online about sports, politics, religion, etc. do it with a different name (and email address).
 [See: Your Most Important Keywords.]

-If possible, purchase your name as a .com domain name, and use it for your professional email, or just keep someone else from using it to confuse employers or to damage your online reputation.
+If possible, purchase your name as a .com domain name, and use it for your professional email, or just to keep someone else from using it.

 Using your professional name (above), set up and maintain a good online presence in the usual sites.
 These provide credibility: